pyraz/vim-config/README.md

 # Installing vim-go

 Install mercurial, install vim-go.
 On launch vim-go will install its dependent binarie to ~/.vim-go.
+If any binaries fail to install, it will give you an error message.
+For failed binaries, you'll have to `go get` them yourself.
 I had problems with the following, here are their installation instructions.

 ### go.tools orcalce
 Run `go get code.google.com/p/go.tools/cmd/oracle` which will install the oracle